-This is kind of dull, but nice footage of Coast Guard officers at work.
+This is kind of dull, footage of Coast Guard officers at work.

 Still in the Coast Guard office, we're hearing another account of a missing vessel.
 This one is shorter and it doesn't come with a re-enactment so I like it better.

 Back to Hiaasen, who's chatting to a shirtless boating guy.
 Nimoy says that unexplained disappearances like those last two are what Hiaasen was interested in.
 He rattles off some 'out there' theories and says that Hiaasen was working on something else.